perrycate/tldr/posts/peak.md

 ## Deliberate Practice

-Prerequisites:
- * Well established, competitive fields with objective(ish) success criteria
- * A teacher who can provide individual practice activities to help rapidly develop your mental representations

 Deliberate Practice is Purposeful Practice with the following additions:
  * Use well-established training techniques designed and overseen by a teacher or coach.
+ * Make sure you have rock-solid fundamentals.
+You'll be building on them.
  * _Do not_ just follow your teacher's directions.
 Concentrate on your specific goal and on figuring out what adjustments need to be made to your performance.
- * Modify your answers in response to feedback, and gradually learn how to monitor and spot your own mistakes.
+ * Modify your training in response to feedback, and gradually learn how to monitor and spot your own mistakes.
  * Focus on refining your mental representations.
- * Make sure you have rock-solid fundamentals.
-You'll be building on them.
+    * What types of common patterns do you see?
+    * What is most important to keep track of as you perform the activity?

 ### What if your field isn't well established or doesn't have established best training practices?
  * Study the best in the field and figure out what specifically enables them to